 Our market environment is highly competitive and capital-intensive.
+Nevertheless, there are significant restrictions and barriers to entry vis-à-vis opening new casinos in most of the markets in which we operate.
 We rely on the ability of our properties to generate operating cash flow to pay interest, repay debt, and fund maintenance and certain growth-related capital expenditures.
 We continuously focus on improving the operating margins of our existing properties through a combination of revenue growth and expense management.
 We also assess growth and development opportunities, which include capital investments at our existing properties, the development of new properties, and the acquisition of existing properties.